-Recently, I voiced the role of Mary in the animated feature film "Arctic Dogs," which had a North American theatrical release November 2019 and is now available on DVD and will stream on Netflix May 4th 2020.
+Recently, I voiced the role of Mary in the animated feature film "Arctic Dogs," which had a North American theatrical release November 2019 and is now available on DVD and streaming platforms.

 I wrote, produced and starred in the film, The Visitors, which won 3rd place in the 2018 Cinespace Film Competition and premiered at The Houston Cinema Arts Festival.

-Please, checkout the animated feature film "Doctor Strange," now streaming on Netflix.
-I voice a lead role Dr. Gina Atwater!
+For all the comic book fans, checkout the animated feature film "Doctor Strange," I voice one of the leading roles, Dr. Gina Atwater!

 In my spare time I sculpt in stone and paint.
 I love creating art and am always looking for the next opportunity to do so.